rayyanshaik2022/Rayyan-Shaik-Website/myblog/content/blog/agent-maze.md

 ---

 ### Description
-A project developed by WPS Lakerbotics Programming designed as a testing environment for pathfinding "agent" algorithms.
+A project developed by WPS Lakerbotics Programming Team, designed as a testing environment for pathfinding "agent" algorithms.

 ### Github Repository